system76/tech-docs/README.md

 # System76 Technical Documentation

-WIP in-depth documentation about System76 products
+Technical documentation about System76 products, can be viewed at https://system76.github.io/tech-docs/

 ## Editing